History of the Jews in England (1066–1290): William I to Henry I: 1066–1135

 There is no record of Jews in England before the Norman Conquest in 1066.
 The few references to Jews in the Anglo-Saxon laws of the Roman Catholic Church relate to Jewish practices about Easter.

-Believing that their commercial skills and incoming capital would make England more prosperous, William I (William the Conqueror) invited a group of Jewish merchants from Rouen, in Normandy, to England in 1070.
+Soon after William I's Conquest, Jewish merchants, probably from Rouen, in Normandy, began to settle in England.
 However, Jews were not permitted to own land or to participate in trades (except for medicine).
 They were limited primarily to money lending.
 As Catholic doctrine held that money lending for interest was the sin of usury, Jews dominated this activity.
-The earliest immigrants spoke Judeo-French founded on the Norman dialect.
+The earliest immigrants spoke Judeo-French founded on the Norman language.

-Around 1092, Gilbert Crispin, the Abbot of Westminster, issued a disputation about his exchange with a Jew, entitled "Disputation of a Jew with a Christian about the Christian Bible."
-Crispin wrote that:
+Around 1092, Gilbert Crispin, the Abbot of Westminster, issued a disputation about his exchange with an erudite Jew, whom he knew as a friend and business colleague, entitled "Disputation of a Jew with a Christian about the Christian Bible."
+Crispin wrote:

 This disputation was notable for the even-handed presentation of both the Christian and Jewish points of view, and for the congenial tone of the exchange.

 At first, the status of Jews was not strictly determined.
 An attempt was made to introduce the continental principle that all Jews were the king's property and a clause to that effect was inserted under King Henry I in some manuscripts of the so-called Leges Edwardi Confessoris "Laws of Edward the Confessor".

 However, during Henry's reign (1100–1135) a royal charter was granted to Joseph, the chief rabbi of London, and all his followers.
 Under this charter, Jews were permitted to move about the country without paying tolls, to buy and sell goods and property, to sell their pledges after holding them a year and a day, to be tried by their peers, and to be sworn on the Torah rather than on a Christian Bible.
-Special weight was attributed to a Jewish person's oath, which was valid against that of 12 Christians, because they represented the king of England in financial matters.
+Special weight was attributed to a Jewish person's oath, which was valid against that of twelve Christians, because they represented the king of England in financial matters.
 The sixth clause of the charter was especially important: it granted Jews the right of movement throughout the kingdom, as if they were the king's own property (sicut res propriæ nostræ).

 Jews did not settle outside of London before 1135.